travis-ci/docs-travis-ci-com/blog/_posts/2012-12-05-ssl-keys-security-issue.md

 We have taken the following steps

-1. Regenerate keys for affected repos and notify maintainers
+1. Regenerated keys for affected repos and notified maintainers
 2. Add a 'regenerate key' button into the web interface
 3. Announce the issue by way of this blog post